 Note: I used a glass lid that fits, to cover the inner pot.
 You can use the Instant Pot lid, with a pressure valve in the venting position.

-Cancel the sauté and select a steam setting and set an EXTERNAL timer for 10 minutes.
+Cancel the sauté.
+Select a steam setting and set an external timer for 10 minutes.

 Note: When the pressure value is in the venting position, the Instant Pot timer does not work.